 Enrollment is complete in our two Phase 1 studies at multiple centers designed to explore safety and dose/effect relationships via two administration routes-intradermal (ID), a traditional vaccine route that allows efficient access to local dermal dendritic cells and intravenous (IV), a novel systemic approach to vaccination that might target a much larger population of dendritic cells.
 The Phase 1 studies investigated the safety and immunogenicity of CDX-1307 alone and in combination with adjuvants, including GM-CSF (known to increase mannose receptor expression on dendritic cells) and Toll-Like Receptor ("TLR") agonists (poly-ICLC or HiltonolTM and R848 or resiquimod).
 Patients with an assortment of different tumor types that are known to express hCG-Beta were enrolled with retrospective analysis for hCG-Beta expression.
-An escalating four dose regimen was utilized with the possibility of retreatment if patients demonstrate tumor regression or stable disease.
+A regimen of every two week dosing for four doses was utilized with the possibility of retreatment if patients demonstrate tumor regression or stable disease.

-The Phase 1 studies enrolled over 80 patients with heavily pretreated, advanced-stage breast, colon, bladder and pancreatic cancer, with an average of 4.6 prior therapies across the treatment population.
-All patient cohorts demonstrated a favorable safety profile with no dose limiting toxicity to date.
-The combination of CDX-1307 with TLR agonists significantly enhanced immune responses against hCG-Beta, providing strong humoral responses in 88% of patients and cellular immune responses in 57% of patients analyzed to date.
+The Phase 1 studies enrolled over 80 patients with heavily pretreated, advanced-stage colorectal, breast, pancreatic, bladder/ureteral, ovarian and testicular cancer.
+All patient cohorts demonstrated a favorable safety profile with no dose limiting toxicity.
+The combination of CDX-1307 with TLR agonists significantly enhanced immune responses against hCG-Beta.
 Immune responses occurred even in the presence of high circulating levels of hCG-Beta, suggesting that the CDX-1307 can overcome antigen tolerance in advanced and heavily pretreated cancers.
-Nine patients in the studies experienced disease stabilization from 2.3 months to 11.4 months following the initiation of CDX-1307 vaccination.
-Two of these patients have received multiple courses of CDX-1307 and continue treatment with stable disease at 6.4 and 11.4 months.
-These data provide the basis for advancing CDX-1307 into a front-line patient population selected for hCG-Beta expressing cancers.
+Nine patients in the studies experienced disease stabilization from 2.3 months to 16 months following the initiation of CDX-1307 vaccination.
+These data provide the basis for advancing CDX-1307 into a front-line patient population selected for hCG-Beta-expressing cancers.